korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 and that's the familiar _println_ statement.
 I'll change _write_ to _println_.
 Notice that I've kept the first _write_, the header.
-This just demonstrates that you can use either of these, and mix and match methods if you want.
+This just demonstrates that you can use either of these and mix and match methods if you want.
 Ok, so now I'll run this, and see what I get.
 In my project panel, I see that two files are